-At Strand Brothers Service Experts, we’ll replace standard one-inch furnace filters as part of our regular furnace service Precision Tune-up or PLUS Maintenance Agreement service.
+At Strand Brothers Service Experts, we offer membership plans that include replacing standard furnace filters.
 Give us a call today at 512-592-3072 or schedule an appointment with us online.

 - Open or take off the air filter panel close to the bottom of your furnace to reveal an open compartment.

 - On the top of that open compartment is where you will find your furnace filter resting on two metal supports.

 - There will be a small amount of space to move your filter back and forth that allows you to pull down one end of the filter and remove it from the compartment.